IgorLesnevskiy/imagemin-pngquant/readme.md

 > pngquant imagemin plugin

-This fork is uses a local version of pngquant.
+This fork is uses a local version of pngquant and yarn (you can use npm instead if you prefer so).

 ## Install